2qx/vermont.cool/teaparty/README.md

 Despite all that, in 2025, one of the most common beverages littering Vermont roadsides is a beverage with 30 milligrams of caffeine per 12 ounce can.
 Meaning a six-pack contains roughly 180 milligrams, or about as much as a large cup of coffee.

-With tea flavored malt beverages, the caffeine is added with a naturally occurring compound in the flavoring.
-So not only did the sale of the beverage remain legal, **there is no warning that mixing alcohol and caffeine is considered more dangerous**, nor is there even an indication on the label that the **alcoholic beverage even contains caffeine**.
+With tea *flavored* alcoholic beverages, the caffeine is added with a naturally occurring compound in the flavoring.
+So not only did the sale of the beverage remain legal, **there is no label or warning that mixing alcohol and caffeine is considered more dangerous**, nor is there even an indication on the label that the **alcoholic beverage even contains caffeine**.

 ## A sweet trifecta for better drink sales